davidk/PrusaSlicer-ARM.AppImage/README.md

     libboost-thread-dev libboost-log-dev libboost-locale-dev libcurl4-openssl-dev \
     libwxgtk3.0-dev libtbb-dev

-# Building
+# Building an AppImage

+Requirement: Raspberry Pi 4 (or better).

 Run `./build.sh` in the root of the repository.
-This will install dependencies for building and drop an AppImage into `PrusaSlicer-ARM.AppImage/pkg2appimage/out`.
+This will install dependencies for building, compile PrusaSlicer, and drop a AppImage into `PrusaSlicer-ARM.AppImage/pkg2appimage/out`.

 # Needs to be implemented (contributions welcome)